nosana-ci/pipeline-templates/templates/data-cleanse/README.md

 # Data Cleanse Pro - Nosana Job Definition

 ## Overview
 Data Cleanse Pro is a web-based application for data cleaning, preprocessing, and machine learning model training.
-It provides an intuitive interface for handling both classification and regression tasks, with support for various models and automatic data type detection.
+It provides users with a platform where they can obtain real performance metrics by utilizing their sample data to train specific machine learning models.
+This unique feature allows users to test various models—both for classification and regression tasks—using their actual datasets, thereby gaining valuable insights into model performance before committing to any particular approach.

 ## Quick Start
 To run the application using Nosana: